 Being the resourceful person that I am, I improvised with a broom because I refuse to buy a shovel again.
 Oh, yes, I said “again”.
-I HAD a shovel which I ran out and bought the last time a huge snowstorm was forecast for London.
-It was only a few months after we moved here in 2009 and I didn’t really know my way around yet and Amazon wasn’t the go-to place for purchasing random things yet so I walked to our local hardware store and was sold the only shovel they carried: a surprisingly heavy, metal GARDEN shovel.
-Actually it was more the sort of shovel one might use for a large landscaping job.
+I HAD a shovel which I ran out and bought the last time a “huge” snowstorm was forecast for London.
+It was only a few months after we moved here in 2009 and I didn’t know my way around.
+I hadn’t yet embraced Amazon for anything other than books so I walked to our local hardware store and was sold the only shovel they carried: a very heavy, metal GARDEN shovel.
+Actually it was more the sort of shovel one might use for a landscaping job.
+Or burying a large pet.
 No one in the store could understand that there was a whole different (lightweight) shovel meant for moving snow.

 So I took that shovel back to our house and waited for the snow to come.
 It never came.
 We moved to a different house in London 6 years later and I have no idea what ever became of that shovel.
 I do know that while we owned it, it never came out of its plastic wrapping.